ethanwhall389/curriculum/react/more_react_concepts/refs_and_memoization.md

 ### The useMemo hook

 In all of the examples, we would advise you to use the [Profiler component](https://react.dev/reference/react/Profiler) that is provided in the `react` module.
-If you want a more interactive alternative, use the `Profiler` in the [React Developer Tools](https://react.dev/learn/react-developer-tools).
-To measure rendering performance.
+If you want a more interactive alternative, use the `Profiler` in the [React Developer Tools](https://react.dev/learn/react-developer-tools) to measure rendering performance.
 Note that sometimes you don't need to optimize anything because of how fast things are already.
 As the famous saying goes in software development:

 > Premature optimization is the root of all evil -- The Art of Computer Programming by Donald Knuth